symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 PHPCR_ stores all data into one big tree structure.
 You can compare this to a filesystem where each file and directory contains data.
-This means that all data stored with PHPCR has a relation ship with at least one other data: his parent.
-Data can also have children and PHPCR.
+This means that all data stored with PHPCR has a relationship with at least one other data: its parent.
+The inverse relation also exists, you can also get the children of a data element.

 Let's take a look at the dump of the tree of the Standard Edition you downloaded in the previous chapter.
 Go to your directory and execute the